Olivr/terraform-aws-organization-account/README.md

 ## Usage

-Clone this repo.
+1. Clone this repo.

-Initialize Terraform
+2. You can specify a [variable file](#variables-file) or just continue below and answer the Terraform prompts for variables.

-`terraform init`
+3. Initialize Terraform wuth `terraform init`

-Run

-`terraform apply`
+4. Run Terraform with `terraform apply`

-Once complete, run the init command again to push the current state to Terraform Cloud (This script generates the backend configuration for you)
+Once complete, run the `terraform init` command again to push the current state to Terraform Cloud (This script generates the backend configuration for you)

-`terraform init`

 > And if there are any errors due to timeouts or other weird stuff, try to run again `terraform apply`